Chris-K82/Optimization/Optimization_Understanding.md

     2. Constraints : Air fare should be regulated by preserving from making loss.
     3. Objective Function : Making the most profit arranging with number of quantity of passengers and   air fare

-2. Why is optimization important in machine learning?
+  B. Why is optimization important in machine learning?
 Give some examples.
      Optimization is used to find more accurate results by using loss function.
 And in machine learning, Predicted values are deduced from some finite data.
 That's why optimization is very important for machine learning algorithms. **For example** while working on neural networks, arranging weight and type of nodes is done by result of optimization of loss function between predicted values and actual values.

 2. Recollect : What is a loss function /cost function?
 Give examples